flying-huckleberry/super-best-game-mmo/README.md

 ```

-Season's don't fear the reaper.
+Seasons don't fear the reaper.
 Nor do the wind, the sun and the rain.